Expeller-Pressed vs Cold-Pressed Oils

 An expeller press is a mechanical screw press that squeezes oil out of crushed seeds and nuts.
 In the case of expeller-pressed canola oil, for example, the canola seeds are first crushed into a fine paste.
 The expeller press then continuously applies pressure to the seed paste to separate the oil.

-Even if no extra heat is added on purpose, the expeller press creates enough friction to heat up the oil, usually between 140°F and 210°F (60°C and 99°C).
+Even if no extra heat is purposely added, the expeller press creates enough friction to heat up the oil, usually between 140°F and 210°F (60°C and 99°C).
 This moderate heat facilitates the oil extraction process and results in a higher yield compared to cold pressing.

 Cold-Pressed Oils